Consumer Proposals in Canada

 Harris & Partners Inc. is a licensed trustee insolvency (LIT) providing specialist debt relief options to help you manage your financial troubles.
 We offer a number of debt relief services including debt consolidation and debt settlement.

-Harris & Partners are your go-to source for debt help Canada.
+Harris & Partners is your go-to source for debt help in Canada.
 We have conveniently accessible locations throughout the country.
 We are determined to use our expertise to help you live debt-free.
 Get in touch with a member of our team today!

 Contact information